thephez/dash-docs/_includes/devdoc/guide_p2p_network.md

 | **Period (seconds)** | **Action** | **Description** |
 | 6   | MN Sync                   | Synchronizes sporks, masternode list, masternode payments, and governance objects |

-The following actions only run when the masternode sync is past `MASTERNODE_SYNC_WAITING` status
+The following actions only run when the masternode sync is past `MASTERNODE_SYNC_WAITING` status.

 | **Period (seconds)** | **Action** | **Description** |
 | 1   | MN Check                  | Check the state of each masternode that is still funded and not banned.
 The action occurs once per second, but individual masternodes are only checked at most every 5 seconds (only a subset of masternodes are checked each time it runs) |